jdefaver/tracker_dcs/README.md

 * a grafana web server: monitoring dashboards
 * a node-red web server: labview equivalent for the slow control and logic

-The connection to these modules is secured with TLS.

 In the stack, sensors, devices, and user interfaces mostly communicate with the MQTT protocol, as they only need to send and receive simple information, like a power-on instruction,